zapproject/zap-nodejs-api/README.md

 # synapse-poc

-Proof of concept for synapse
+Proof of concept for synapse.